wp-plugins/heyyou/readme.txt

 1. Upload the `/heyyou/` folder into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit "*heyyou*" Settings in the admin
-4. Go into a Page and use the "*heyyou*" metabox
+4. Go into a Page and use the "*heyyou*" metabox by 'enabling' *heyyou* posts for that page

 == Frequently Asked Questions ==